CharanMunur/React-Todo-App/README.md

 - Task detail panel for subtask management
 - Mark todos as completed with visual feedback
 - Filter todos (All / Pending / Completed)
+- Group tasks by date (Overdue, Today, This Week, Later, No Date)
 - Sort by default status, priority, or creation date
 - Smooth list animations with Framer Motion
 - Edit todos via dialog